kidusmik/alx-system_engineering-devops/0x00-shell_basics/README.md

 * 0-current_working_directory:- Prints the current working directory on the terminal
 * 1-listit:- Print list of files and folders in the current working directory on the terminal
-* 2-bring-me-home:- Change the current working directory to the home directory of the user
+* 2-bring_me_home:- Change the current working directory to the home directory of the user
+* 3-listfiles:- List contents of the directory in the long format